jump-dev/JuMP.jl/docs/src/manual/models.md

 !!! info
     JuMP uses "optimizer" as a synonym for "solver."
 Our convention is to use "solver" to refer to the underlying software, and use "optimizer" to refer to the Julia object that wraps the solver.
-For example, `GLPK` is a solver, and `GLPK.Optimizer` is an optimizer.
+For example, `HiGHS` is a solver, and `HiGHS.Optimizer` is an optimizer.

 !!! tip
     See [Supported solvers](@ref) for a list of available solvers.